 You might feel faint during or immediately after giving a blood sample, although most people don't.
-If you begin to feel faint at all, tell the nurse as soon as possible, if you can.
-The nurse will be watching you for any signs of fainting, and if necessary will stop taking the blood sample.
+If you begin to feel faint at all, tell the healthcare professional as soon as possible, if you can.
+They will be watching you for any signs of fainting, and if necessary will stop taking the blood sample.

-If you experience any of the following after the nurse has left, you should seek further help, for instance from your GP or dialling the NHS 111 service (for England and Scotland) or NHS Direct Wales on 0845 46 47:
+If you experience any of the following after the health visit, you should seek further help, for instance from your GP or dialling the NHS 111 service (for England and Scotland) or NHS Direct Wales on 0845 46 47: